How to Reduce Windshield Glare at Night — 7 Tips for Safer Driving

 2. Replace Your Wiper Blades Regularly

 Streaky glass is a glare magnet.
-Over time, wiper blades lose flexibility, get nicked, or develop uneven wear.
-What you're left with is a windshield covered in fine streaks or patches that catch every bit of light and scatter it across your vision.
+Over time, wiper blades lose flexibility, suffer nicks, or develop uneven wear.
+You end up with a windshield covered in fine streaks or patches.
+These catch light and scatter it across your view.

 For Florida drivers (where rain is basically a year-round event), replacing your blades every 6 months is ideal.
 And don’t forget to use a washer fluid designed to reduce smearing and repel water.

-There are even options with added hydrophobic agents that make moisture slide right off the glass.
+Even options with added hydrophobic agents make moisture slide right off the glass.

 The goal?
 A perfectly clean sweep—every time.